seunbite/seunbite.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I go to CMU as a government-funded visiting student (IITP) from August 17! ✨
+I go to CMU as a government-funded visiting student (IITP) from August 17! ✨ Lucky to collaborate with professor Jean Oh and professor Yonatan Bisk.